samergul/EmployeeMangementSystem/How-to-break-up-your-solution-in-many-Visual-Studio-projects-with-their-own-responsibilities.md

 * The interfaces for all Services provided by the module
 * The business entities used to expose the module's data in C# objects (and often serialized to JSON when used client-side)
     * in effect, these entities are data serialization contracts for your module
-* Any static constants specific to the module
+* Any static constants specific to the module (site column names, content type ids, etc.)

 ### Company.Project.Module.Core.dll